amitfin/oref_alert/README.md

     </p>
   {% endfor %}
 entity_id: binary_sensor.oref_alert_all_areas
-card_mod:
+uix:
   style: |
     ha-card {
       direction: rtl;
     }
 ```

-(The `card_mod` section at the bottom is only required when the language is English.
+(The `uix` section at the bottom is only required when the language is English.
 It forces RTL for this element.
-Note that it requires the installation of [card-mod](https://github.com/thomasloven/lovelace-card-mod) lovelace custom component.)
+Note that it requires the installation of the [UIX](https://github.com/Lint-Free-Technology/uix) integration.)

 <kbd><img width="310" alt="image" src="https://github.com/user-attachments/assets/21ad82ea-6ff6-43c3-8c57-a1f6b2785498"></kbd>